Industry compliant temporary protection

 How the Code applies to Temporary Protection Materials

-The following is an extract from Fire Prevention on Construction Sites Joint Code of Practice 9th edition, which clearly details how temporary protective materials must have LPS 1207 or LPS 1215 Certification in order to comply with the Code.
+The 9th edition states that temporary protective coverings materials must have LPS 1207 or LPS 1215 Certification in order to comply with the Code.

 “Where flexible protective covering materials are used, these must conform to the requirements of the LPCB’s Loss Prevention Standard LPS 1207: Fire requirements for protective covering materials (ref.
 13) or equivalent standard (for example, ref.
 14).
 The materials shall be manufactured in accordance with a quality assurance and certification programme, and the manufacturer shall be certified by a third-party approval body accredited by the United Kingdom Accreditation Service.
 The relevant approval mark shall be printed on the material.”